ldn-softdev/jtc/README.md

 for more examples and a complete option list run *`jtc -h`* and *`jtc -g`*

-#### 7. Debuggability
+#### 7. Debugability
 `jtc` is extensively debuggable: the more times option `-d` is given the more debugs will be produced.
-Enabling too many debugs might be overwhelming, though one specific case many would find extreamly useful - when parsing of the input JSON is failing `jtc` throws an exception:
+Enabling too many debugs might be overwhelming, though one specific case many would find extremely useful - when parsing of the input JSON is failing, `jtc` throws the exception:
 ```
 bash $ cat addressbook-sampe.json | jtc
 jtc json exception: expected_json_value